 Put that together with difficulties in tracking pertinent details of each project while being hit with a steady flow of new information from leadership and other key stakeholders, it becomes clear how a product roadmap might become muddied and lose focus.

-Many teams find themselves in a situation where projects go over budget, the products they deliver are filled with features that know one wants, and the important work around customer segmentation doesn’t get done, which leads to wasted time and money.
+Many teams find themselves in a situation where projects go over budget, the products they deliver are filled with features that no one wants, and the important work around customer segmentation doesn’t get done, which leads to wasted time and money.

 Fortunately, there are steps that can be taken to avoid winding up in the aforementioned situation.